Jisan-mia/string-methods/README.md

 ### 18. search

 - `String.search(regex)` is used to search for a match between a regular expression and the string object.
-- `search()` always returns the index of the first match and is case sensitive.
+- `search()` will always returns the index of the first match and it is case sensitive.
 - If no match is found, it returns `-1`.

 #### Examples